PingBackHome/PingBackHome.github.io/_posts/2024-04-18-THM-Dreaming.md

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/601f4f78-c0da-41ab-bf6f-b08eaa29db08)

+## Privilege Escalation

+### Privilege Escalation\sudo-l

 We have the first flag.
-Let's see if we can escalate privileges to a user with more rights.\ We can use the command `sudo -l` to see if we can do anything.
+Let's see if we can escalate privileges to a user with more rights.
+We can use the command `sudo -l` to see if we can do anything.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/216b610f-cb3f-4019-86d5-bea02b2f13b0)